-The Council participates in the Local Government Pension Scheme for employees, administered by Lincolnshire Council.
+The Council participates in the Local Government Pension Scheme for employees, administered by Lincolnshire County Council.
 This is a funded defined benefit final salary scheme, meaning that both the Council and the employee pay contributions into a fund, calculated at a level intended to balance the pension liabilities with investment assets.

-30.2 Transactions Relating to Post-Employment Benefits
+29.2 Transactions Relating to Post-Employment Benefits

 We recognise the cost of retirement benefits in the reported cost of services when they are earned by employees, rather than when the benefits are eventually paid as pensions.
-However, the charge we are required to make against council tax is based on the cash payable in the year, so the real cost of post-employment/retirement benefits is reversed out of the General Fund (and Housing Revenue Account) via the Movement in Reserves Statement.
+However, the charge we are required to make against council tax is based on the cash payable in the year, so the real cost of post-employment/ retirement benefits is reversed out of the General Fund (and Housing Revenue Account) via the Movement in Reserves Statement.
 The following transactions have been made in the Comprehensive Income and Expenditure Statement and the General Fund Balance via the Movement in Reserves Statement during the year;

-Comprehensive Income and Expenditure Statement and the General Fund Balance via the Movement in Reserves Statement during the year;
+Comprehensive Income and Expenditure Statement and the General Fund Balance via the Movement in Reserves Statement during the year

-Local Government Pen £'000 nsion Scheme 2019/20 2020/21 Cost of services: Service cost comprising: • current service costs 4,242 3,514 administrative costs - 48 Financing and investment income and expenditure Net interest expense 1,051 839 Total Post-employment Benefits charged to the Surplus or Deficit on the Provision of Services 5,293 4,401 Other Post-employment Benefits charged to the Comprehensive Income and Expenditure Statement Remeasurement of the net defined benefit liability comprising: • Return on plan assets (excluding the amount included in the net interest expense) 8,092 (13,343) Actuarial gains and losses arising on changes in demographic assumptions (3,864) (1,135) Actuarial gains and losses arising on changes in financial assumptions (9,815) 26,990 Other (if applicable) (2,365) (1,173) Total remeasurement recognised in other comprehensive income and expenditure (7,952) 11,339 Total Post-employment Benefits charged to the Comprehensive Income and Expenditure Statement (2,659) 15,740 Movement in Reserves Statement Reversal of net charges made to the Surplus or Deficit on the Provision of Services for post employment benefits in accordance with the Code 2,945 1,772 Adjusting reversal of net charges made to the Surplus or Deficit on the Provision of Services for post employment benefits in accordance with the Code - - Actual amount charged against the General Fund Balance for pensions in the year: Employers' contributions payable to scheme 2,348 2,629
+Local Government Pen £'000 sion Scheme 2020/21 2021/22 Cost of services: Service cost comprising: • current service costs 3,514 5,339 administrative costs 48 55 Financing and investment income and expenditure Net interest expense 839 989 Total Post-employment Benefits charged to the Surplus or Deficit on the Provision of Services 4,401 6,383 Other Post-employment Benefits charged to the Comprehensive Income and Expenditure Statement Remeasurement of the net defined benefit liability comprising: Return on plan assets (excluding the amount included in the net interest expense) (13,343) (6,459) Actuarial gains and losses arising on changes in demographic assumptions (1,135) - Actuarial gains and losses arising on changes in financial assumptions 26,990 (7,100) Other (if applicable) (1,173) 233 Total remeasurement recognised in other comprehensive income and expenditure 11,339 (13,326) Total Post-employment Benefits charged to the Comprehensive Income and Expenditure Statement 15,740 (6,943) Movement in Reserves Statement Reversal of net charges made to the Surplus or Deficit on the Provision of Services for post employment benefits in accordance with the Code 1,772 3,505 Actual amount charged against the General Fund Balance for pensions in the year: Employers' contributions payable to scheme 2,629 2,875